 -

-No knowledge of Chinese will be required and all readings will be in English, although the instructor will provide the original Chinese sources for those who are interested.
+No knowledge of Chinese will be required and all readings will be in English, although the original Chinese sources are provided for those who are interested.

 By the end of the course, you will be expected to have gained a significant working understanding of the major received philosophical traditions of the Warring States and early Han Period, as well as the various unearthed sources introduced throughout the course for comparison.
 Moreover, you should be able to converse constructively about the problems associated with the traditional concept of “philosophical schools of thought” in early China, and be able to articulate some potential alternatives to this traditional concept.